 The St. George Marathon "Official Charity Program" is designed to assist participating charities to achieve financial support from event participants throughout the Marathon weekend.
 We encourage all marathon participants to aid in these efforts.

 Each Official Charity has been given a special link to sell in hopes to raise money for their efforts.

-Please contact your charity of choice to donate directly and receive your marathon registration code from their office.
+Please contact your charity of choice to donate directly and receive your marathon registration link from their office.
 IMPORTANT NOTE: Your Marathon registration fee still applies, and is collected in addition to the amount you choose to donate to the charity.

 If you are interested in becoming an "Official Marathon Charity" please View and Complete the St. George Marathon Charity Application by clicking here.
-Please watch for the 2021 Charity application to be available in January 2021, all applications are due by February 28th.
+All applications are due by March 4th.